Best Prosumer Coffee Grinders (2023 Reviews)

 The Atom uses a digital timer for dosing and includes a hands-free portafilter holder.
 I particularly like the little LED light illuminating the portafilter as your grind — great for early mornings.
 Speaking of, the Atom is another super quiet grinder thanks to Eureka’s anti-vibration technology, which reduces grinding noise by about 20 dB.

-If you’re a fan of this brand, here’s where we rounded up the best Eureka coffee grinders.
+If you’re a big fan of this brand, here’s where we listed and reviewed our favorite models.

 If you’re just getting into espresso and experimenting with a non-pressurized portafilter for the first time, the Baratza Sette 270 is the perfect entry-level grinder.
 Of course, it won’t match the pricer options’ performance.
 But it is the perfect partner for a first prosumer espresso machine — something like the Rancilio Silvia or the ECM Casa V.